aleciavogel/alecia.ca/README.md

 5. Create a pull request, and I’ll review it as soon as possible!

 Please ensure your code follows the existing style and includes tests for any new functionality.

+## License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this project, provided you include the original copyright and license.